sgannu/prgs-training/README.md

   - Copy calendar project and remove maven and add gradle?
   - Try to access instance variable from static method and notice the error.
   - Program to generate first N fibonacci numbers.
+  - POST event to calender to create new event for today.
+  - Then display the events added under todays events.
+  - Build a screen to enter a number (N) to send to POST or (GET with url param) then diplay the first N fibonacci numbers.

+# session 4: